MicrosoftDocs/customer-insights/topics/terms-of-service.md

 Subcontractors: The data importer may hire other companies to provide limited services on data importer’s behalf, such as providing customer support.
 Any such subcontractors will be permitted to obtain Customer Data only to deliver the services the data importer has retained them to provide, and they are prohibited from using Customer Data for any other purpose.

 ### Appendix 2 to the Standard Contractual Clauses

 Description of the technical and organizational security measures implemented by the data importer in accordance with Clauses 4(d) and 5(c):

 1. Personnel.
 Data importer’s personnel will not process Customer Data without authorization.
 Personnel are obligated to maintain the confidentiality of any Customer Data and this obligation continues even after their engagement ends.

-2. Data Privacy Contact.
+1. Data Privacy Contact.
 The data privacy officer of the data importer can be reached at the following address:

-Microsoft Corporation
+   Microsoft Corporation <br>
-Attn: Chief Privacy Officer
+   Attn: Chief Privacy Officer <br>
-1 Microsoft Way
+   1 Microsoft Way <br>
    Redmond, WA 98052 USA

-3. Technical and Organization Measures.
+1. Technical and Organization Measures.
 The data importer has implemented and will maintain appropriate technical and organizational measures, internal controls, and information security routines intended to protect Customer Data, as defined in the Security Practices and Policies section of the Agreement, against accidental loss, destruction, or alteration; unauthorized disclosure or access; or unlawful destruction.